-I love my job.
-Serving others is part of who I am.
-But in order to do this type of work, I am forced to check my First Amendment rights at the door.
-That’s why I’ve asked the U.S. Supreme Court to step in.
+Serving others has always been a part of who I am.
+I took pride in my job at the state.
+But in order to do this type of work, I was forced to check my First Amendment rights at the door.
+That’s why I asked the U.S. Supreme Court to step in.

 I learned about public service during my youth, when I became a Cub Scout.
 I worked my way all the way up to rank of Eagle Scout, and have remained active with the scouts throughout my entire adult life.
 Through scouting I learned self-reliance.
 But scouting also taught me that I must take an active role in my community; as I better myself, I must also strive to improve the world around me.
 That’s why public service matters so much to me.